Tampa Hostile Work Environment Lawyers

 The statute of limitations for a hostile work environment claim in Tampa, Florida will depend on the specific facts of your case and the applicable law.
 Under Federal law, an employee must file a complaint with the Equal Employment Opportunity Commission (EEOC) within 180 days of the last incident creating the hostile work environment.
 If you pursue claims under Florida law, then you have one year to file a lawsuit.

 If you believe you have a hostile work environment claim, it is necessary that you consult an experienced employment attorney as soon as possible!
 Too many hostile work environment claims are lost because employees sought help too late.
-Contact Cantrell Astbury Kranz, P.A.’s outstanding team of lawyers before it’s too late at (813) 705-6275 or coordinator@caklegal.com
+Contact Cantrell Schuette, P.A.’s outstanding team of lawyers before it’s too late at (813) 705-6275 or coordinator@caklegal.com.

 What should I be doing to prepare for a hostile work environment claim against my employer?